-Gender-based violence (GBV) represents an incredible risk to human potential and the actualisation of gender injustice.
+Gender-based violence (GBV) represents an incredible risk to human potential and the actualization of gender injustice.
 Around the world, 35 percent of women—818 million—over the age of 15 have experienced sexual or physical violence at home, in the workplace or in their communities.
 GBV is often regarded as a social, human rights or “women’s” issue, rather than a global business concern.
 But this perspective is incomplete; businesses are no less important actors in ending GBV.

 There can be no decent work with violence and harassment in the workplace.
-Business leaders are starting to realise this and taking a stand to end these harmful practices.
+Business leaders are starting to realize this and taking a stand to end these harmful practices.
 And the international community is listening.
 But these actions are not enough.
 The movement to end GBV needs the voice of the private sector.

 Companies that do not take action to end GBV are not only perpetuating this violence, but also hindering their own success and that of their workforce.
-It’s time for the private sector to recognise the elimination of GBV as better business.
+It’s time for the private sector to recognize the elimination of GBV as better business.

 The first step for companies is to acknowledge the importance of this issue.
 In many cases they lack the data and resources to highlight how GBV affects their business, as well as the tools and best practices necessary for engagement.
 These gaps in research and advocacy not only hinder progress, but also make GBV increasingly obscure and difficult to address.

 The B Team is committed to strengthening the business case for eradicating gender-based violence in the world of work.
 As part of this commitment, The B Team is conducting research to showcase the cost of GBV and piloting an advocacy campaign to incentivize meaningful and sustained commitment to this issue from the private sector.
 These resources will help shine a light on a business-critical issue that has been under-researched and ensure companies know that GBV can, and must, be eliminated with the help of the private sector.